ahmed07777/shortcake/README.md

-# Shortcake
+# :cake: Shortcake :cake:

 **Shortcake** is a URL shortening service.
-It provides a RESTful API that allows URLS to be both shortened and lengthened, as well as a simple web interface to the same functionality.
+It provides a RESTful API that allows URLs to be both shortened and lengthened, as well as a simple web interface to the same functionality.
 Shortcake can easily be deployed to the cloud, allowing anyone to host their own URL shortener.